UnownPlain/anthelion/CONTRIBUTING.md

 ### Installer-derived versions and update state

+An unversioned download URL can still expose the current package version in a response header or other metadata.
+Use a script shard to read that version and return the installer URLs.
+This lets Anthelion compare versions before downloading the installer and avoids a separate state file.

-Unlike the other strategies, `static` does not fetch or extract a version.
-It passes the required `version` value directly to komac.
-This is useful for an unversioned download URL when komac can derive the real version during installer analysis:
+Use `static` when no lightweight upstream lookup exposes the version and komac must derive it from the installer. `static` does not fetch or extract a version; it passes the required `version` value directly to komac:

 ```json
 {